 Monash graduates grow Indigenous medical workforce

 Almost 400 Monash medical students graduated on Thursday December 12 at Robert Blackwood Hall, surrounded by families, friends and supporters.
-Among the soon-to-be doctors are three Indigenous graduates - Beau Wilson, Sam Burrell and Kyle Bennett - who will join the Victorian health workforce as medical interns in 2020.
+Among the soon-to-be doctors are three Indigenous graduates - Beau Wilson, Sam Burrell and Kyle Bennet - who will join the Victorian health workforce as medical interns in 2020.

 For Beau and Sam, they are part of an important milestone as the first Indigenous medical interns at St Vincent’s Hospital Melbourne and following their internships, the hospital’s first Indigenous doctors.